Good news! Plesk makes it very straightforward to complete the actual change or rename of your domain name.

 Changing the domain to a completely new domain will probably cause problems within the web app.
 It will need to have its configuration files and/or config in the database updated to reflect the new domain name.

-If you’re using Installatron (which we call 1-click web apps) to manage your web app (ex: WordPress), you’ll need to inform Installatron of the domain change as well.
+If you’re using our 1-click web apps utility (Installatron) to manage your web app like WordPress, you’ll need to inform Installatron of the domain change.
+When you do this, it will automatically update the database and configuration of the changes so you don’t have to do it manually.
 Here’s how:

 - Within Plesk, click 1-click web apps (or Installatron)